m1981/taskflow/implementation_plan.md

 ```

 Implementation Order Notes:
-1. Start with core domain objects as they're used everywhere
+1. ✅ Start with core domain objects as they're used everywhere
-2. Build Result type early as it's used in all interfaces
+2. ✅ Build Result type early as it's used in all interfaces
-3. Create Mock repository to enable service development
+3. ✅ Create Mock repository to enable service development
-4. Implement validation before real repository
+4. ✅ Implement validation before real repository
-5. Build service with mock dependencies
+5. ✅ Build LiveTodoistRepository with retry mechanism
-6. Add real implementations last
+6. 🔄 Build AITaskAnalyzer interface and mock [IN PROGRESS]
+7. **TaskOrganizerService** [NEXT]
+8. **Real AI Implementation** [FUTURE]

 Testing Approach:
 1. Unit tests for all components